 From Tragedy to Twist of Fate

-The first surgeon to see Mia thought her foot would need to be amputated, but he was more concerned about saving Mia’s life rather than an appendage.
-But he called in one of his colleagues to take a look, an orthopaedic surgeon who made the call to Phoenix Children’s looking for Dr. Jozef Zoldos, a Phoenix Children’s plastic and microvascular surgeon, and the only person he thought could save Mia’s foot.
+The first surgeon to see Mia thought her foot would need to be amputated, but he was more concerned about saving Mia’s life.
+He called in one of his colleagues to take a look, an orthopedic surgeon, who made the call to Phoenix Children’s looking for Dr. Jozef Zoldos, a Phoenix Children’s plastic and microvascular surgeon, and the only person he thought could save Mia’s foot.

 Within 10 minutes, Mia was in an ambulance on her way to the Phoenix Children’s Level 1 Trauma Center.
 When they arrived, Angela says 20 to 30 people were waiting for them.
 “It was amazing, amazing, amazing,” says Angela.
 “There were doctors, nurses, even the child life staff waiting for us.
 From the moment we got there, it was like Mia was the only patient.”

-Zoldos admits that reattaching Mia’s foot was risky, and something many surgeons wouldn’t have attempted.
+Zoldos admits reattaching Mia’s foot was risky, and something many surgeons wouldn’t have attempted.
 She would need a series of several operations in just a few days, each of them having a limited success rate.
 “A doctor questions whether or not to put a child through something like that or just amputate,” explains Zoldos.
-“And when you present the facts to parents, they always seem to make one definite choice.
-Mia’s parents never wavered on their desire to reattach the foot.”

 Surgeons Zoldos and White worked on Mia for eight hours.
-By midnight, she was recovering in the Pediatric Intensive Care Unit (PICU).
 It would take a series of four more surgeries over the next 12 days to reconstruct the nerves and transfer ligaments and veins from her left leg to her right.
 Lastly, Zoldos would need to bridge the gap from Mia’s foot to her leg where skin and muscle had been torn away.
 This would involve a free tissue transplant where the surgeon removed skin and muscle from Mia’s torso and transferred it to the area between her leg and foot.

 Besides the work of the surgeons, Angela says the staff was with Mia every step of the way.
 “The nurses and child life staff would go out of their way to do stuff for Mia.
 Our time there was a good as it could possibly be, from the therapy dogs, music therapy, the food in the cafeteria, even the coffee cart that came around each morning.
 There was never a time when we thought, ‘when can we leave this place."